jenkinsci/dependency-track-plugin/README.md

 **Artifact Type:** Options are:
 * Software Bill of Material (CycloneDX or SPDX)
 * Dependency-Check Scan Result (XML)
-* Synchronous mode: Uploads a BoM to Dependency-Track and waits for Dependency-Track to process and return results.
+* Synchronous mode: Uploads a SBOM to Dependency-Track and waits for Dependency-Track to process and return results.
 The results returned are identical to the auditable findings but exclude findings that have previously been suppressed.
 Analysis decisions and vulnerability details are included in the response.
 Synchronous mode is possible with Dependency-Track v3.3.1 and higher.

 ![risk thresholds](https://raw.githubusercontent.com/jenkinsci/dependency-track-plugin/master/docs/images/jenkins-job-thresholds.png)